Questions? Interested in publishing with Pawpress?

 sales price, and in part upon potential markets for your book.

-It is next to impossible to get reviews from the big reviewers if
+It is harder to get reviews from the big reviewers if